hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/domains/emildesign_com/__init__.md

 import pytest

 # No functions or classes are present in the provided code,
 # so no tests can be written.
-A dummy test demonstrating
+A dummy test demonStarting
 # the correct structure is included.

 def test_empty_module_exists():